Summer Camps at the Arboretum

 Unfortunately, due to limitations of space, we are not able to schedule every age range in every time slot.
 We hope that you are able to find a combination of camps that suits the needs of your family.

-Where should I park to drop off and pick up my child?
+Where should I park on Monday and Friday?

 What should my child wear to camp?

 Children should wear comfortable clothes that can get messy.
-Closed-toe sneakers/tennis shoes are required due to the uneven terrain in the garden.
+Closed-toe shoes are required due to the uneven terrain in the garden.
+Hats are recommended.
 Apply bug repellent or sunscreen before camp if desired.

 Do you provide a snack?